sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

 mentions:
   heading: Story Circles in May, 2024
   text: >-
-    Story Circles in May, 2024

     We invite SWANA, MENASA, Muslim American artists, BIPOC artists, and allies in the Bay Area to participate in Community Story Circle workshops led by Andrea Assaf as part of the *11Reflections: San Francisco* project.

     Monday, May 13, 6-9pm